Observation of the charged-particle multiplicity dependence of $\sigma_{\psi(2S)} / \sigma_{\text{J}/\psi}$ in pPb collisions at 8.16 TeV: Abstract

 Muons of interest are required to pass the ``soft" muon selection and acceptance requirements described in Ref.~\cite{CMS:2024qgs}.
 The \PJGy and \PGyP{2S} candidates are formed by combining all possible oppositely-charged muon pairs within a single event.
 The rapidity of the resulting candidates in the laboratory reference frame must be $\abs{y_{\text{lab}}} < 2.4$.
 Additionally, a vertex fit is performed on the muon pair, and there must be a probability larger than 1\% that the two muons originate from a common vertex.

 To measure the multiplicity dependence of the cross section ratio, the total reconstructed charged-particle multiplicity (\Ntroff) is calculated in each event using tracks passing the quality selection criteria described in Ref.~\cite{CMS:2017kcs}.
 In particular, tracks must fall in the kinematic ranges $\abs{\eta^{\text{track}}} < 2.4$ and $\ptTrack>0.4\GeV$.
 The \Ntroff values are corrected for detector inefficiencies and track misidentification rates using Monte Carlo (MC) simulations, with an average correction of around $\sim$21\%.
 The resulting average number of tracks in each \Ntroff range after correction is denoted as \Ntroffcorr.
 To cancel residual uncertainties related to the \Ntroffcorr calculation, results are presented as a function of the ratio $\Ntroffcorr/\nTrackMB$, where $\nTrackMB = 59.5\pm 0.5$ is the average corrected multiplicity in an inclusive minimum bias (MB) sample.
 These MB events are selected by requiring energy deposits exceeding approximately 1\GeV in at least one of the two HF calorimeters, and the presence of at least one track with $\ptTrack>0.4\GeV$ in the pixel tracker.
+The multiplicity selections used in this analysis, when listed in order of increasing multiplicity, correspond to 48.3\%, 18.2\%, 13.6\%, 9.1\%, 5.4\%, and 5.4\% of the MB cross section.

-Monte Carlo simulations are used to correct for dimuon reconstruction inefficiency, as well as for parameterizing the signal probability density function during signal extraction.
+Monte Carlo simulations are used to correct for dimuon reconstruction inefficiency, as well as for parametrizing the signal probability density function during signal extraction.
 Separate MC simulations are used to model prompt and nonprompt processes.
 The simulated events are generated with \PYTHIA8 (v8.212)~\cite{Bierlich:2022pfr} tune CUETP8M1~\cite{CMS:2015wcf} and \EVTGEN (v1.3.0)~\cite{Lange:2001uf} is used to model nonprompt decays.
 The quantum electrodynamics final-state radiation is modeled by \PHOTOS (v3.56)~\cite{Davidson:2010ew} at leading order.
 Next, the \PYTHIA event is embedded in an underlying \pPb collision that is simulated with EPOS LHC (v3400)~\cite{Pierog:2013ria}.
 The events are then processed through a detailed simulation of the CMS detector using the \GEANTfour~\cite{geant4} package.
 A separate MC sample is created for each beam direction.

 The MC samples are weighted to match the data distributions that are most relevant for efficiency corrections: those of \Ntroff, the \pt of the charmonium candidates, and the $z$ coordinate of the primary vertex.
 The individual components of the muon reconstruction efficiency (muon identification, selection, and triggering) are measured using single muons from \PJGy meson decays in both simulated and collision data with the ``tag-and-probe" (T\&P) method~\cite{CMS:2011aa,CMS:2024qgs}.
 The data-to-simulation ratios of single-muon efficiencies obtained from the T\&P method, calculated as a function of muon $\pt^{\PGm}$ and pseudorapidity, $\eta^{\PGm}$, are used as weights to fine-tune the dimuon efficiencies obtained from simulation on an event-by-event basis.